AP2A1 Protein Discovery: Could We Actually Reverse Aging?

 In a recent study (that’s still in early stages), researchers identified a protein called AP2A1 that seems to play a key role in regulating how cells age.

-In simple terms?
-Messing with AP2A1 made old cells act young again.
+In simple terms here, messing with AP2A1 made old cells act nice and young again.

 (Curious about another recent discovery?
 Check out my post about Omega-3 Fatty Acids helping to grow new brain cells.
 Science is full of wild surprises.)